 For Parents

 nurse standing at table with coolerLearning that your child has cancer or a blood disorder can be an overwhelming experience for parents and families.
-At Rutgers Cancer Institute of New Jersey, our staff of nationally renowned physicians, nurses, psychosocial support members, teachers, and social workers work as a team to provide your child with superior care, as well as provide parents and family members with critical support and guidance.
+At Rutgers Cancer Institute, our staff of nationally renowned physicians, nurses, psychosocial support members, teachers, and social workers work as a team to provide your child with superior care, as well as provide parents and family members with critical support and guidance.

 As the state’s only NCI-designated Comprehensive Cancer Center, Rutgers Cancer Institute offers the most current and innovative diagnostic and treatment options.
 Our team of clinicians has experience and expertise in the diagnosis and treatment of all types of cancers and blood disorders that may affect children, adolescents and young adults.
 Many of our physician-scientists have achieved national recognition for leading clinical trials and/or laboratory research, with the objective of improving the lives of children with these diagnoses.